Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Evaluation

 \section{Evaluation}

-Our most important baselines are methods targeting real-time rendering.
-We identified 3DGS and MobileNeRF as our main competitors; 3DGS represents the fastest volumetric representation, while MobileNeRF is a surface-based method pioneering mobile neural graphics rendering.
-We compare them in terms of quality (\cref{tab:quantitative_image_1}), speed and memory footprint (\cref{tab:performance}).
-Additionally, we compare with other baselines not designed for rendering on general-purpose hardware to provide a more comprehensive overview of current methods.
-Aiming to represent fuzzy geometries with high quality, we focus our evaluation on object-centric datasets featuring fuzzy structures.
-We present results from synthetic benchmark datasets like Shelly~\cite{Wang2020SIGGRAPHASIA}, plush objects from real-world tabletop scenes (DTU~\cite{jensen2014large}), and additional synthetic custom scenes (our \texttt{plushy} and \texttt{hairy\_monkey} from~\cite{Sharma2024ECCV}).
-Our method consistently achieves higher image quality than surface-based competitors and renders faster than 3DGS, even with the maximum number of surfaces.
+Our key baselines focus on real-time rendering, with 3DGS and MobileNeRF as primary competitors.
+3DGS represents the fastest volumetric approach, while MobileNeRF pioneers surface-based neural graphics for mobile devices.
+We compare to these methods in terms of quality, speed, and memory footprint on a low-power laptop (Dell XPS 13 i5) and a smartphone (Samsung A52s) (\cref{tab:performance}).
+Additionally, we compare with other baselines not designed for general-purpose hardware rendering to provide a broader overview of current methods (\cref{tab:main_results}).
+Aiming at high-quality representation of fuzzy geometries, we focus our evaluation on object-centric datasets with prominent fuzzy structures.
+We present results from synthetic benchmark datasets like Shelly \cite{Wang2020SIGGRAPHASIA}, plush objects from real-world tabletop scenes (DTU \cite{jensen2014large}), and additional synthetic custom scenes (our \textit{plushy} and \textit{hairy monkey} from \citet{Sharma2024ECCV}).

+Our method, tested on renderings from our real-time Web\-GL renderer, consistently delivers higher image quality than surface-based competitors and renders faster than 3DGS.
+We observe that our adaptive shell spacing clusters surfaces around solid structures while maintaining greater separation in volumetric regions (\cref{fig:qualitative}).
 Using seven layers offers a good balance between image quality, model size, and rendering speed, as quality tends to degrade with nine meshes under the same number of training iterations.
-This occurs because deeper surfaces contribute less to the final pixel color than outer surfaces, leading to scaled gradient magnitudes and making them harder to optimize. \cref{fig:results_tradeoffs} pictures the trade-offs between frame rate and model size.
+This happens as deeper surfaces contribute less to pixel color, reducing gradient magnitudes and slowing optimization. \cref{fig:results_tradeoffs} illustrates the trade-offs between frame rate on a low-cost smartphone and model size.
+Notably, 3DGS fails to meet real-time requirements even when the number of Gaussians is capped during optimization, which leads to a substantial loss in quality.

+For comparability, the frame rate of 3DGS is measured using a widely adopted web viewer~\cite{Kellogg2023GaussianSplats3D}.
+This implementation skips per-frame sorting to prevent slowdowns, using occasional CPU sorting instead.
+This results in noticeable popping artifacts during rapid camera rotation and suboptimal performance on mobile devices.
+Our sorting-free method avoids these issues.
 While our method falls short of the latest volume-based baselines in image quality, our baked representation provides a favorable balance between quality and speed, rendering much faster on non-specialized hardware.
 We refer to our supplementary material for additional results visualizations.